garrandall/popular-music-data/tracks/empire-shakira.md

 And the stars make love to the universe
 And you touch me
 And I'm like and I'm like and I'm like
-Ooh ooh
+Oh oh
 We are alive
-Ooh ooh
+Oh oh
-And I'm like ooh ooh
+And I'm like oh oh
 We are alive
-Ooh
+Oh

 I'm just gonna raise my head
 Welcome to the final edge